GST FAQ’s – GST Frequently Asked Questions and Answers

-The due date for filing return is based on the form of GST return a taxpayer subscribes to.
+Answer: The due date for filing a return is based on the form of GST return a taxpayer subscribes to.

 Question 12: In what way does one get penalized for non-filing or late filing?

-Question 14: How does GST benefit small business?
+Question 14: How does GST benefit small businesses?

-GST makes tax filing convenient for small businesses.
-It also gives better Input Tax Credits (ITC) and makes inter and intra state tax filing uniform.
+Answer: GST makes tax filing convenient for small businesses.
+It also gives better Input Tax Credits (ITC) and makes inter and intrastate tax filing uniform.

 Question 15: As a small business owner, do I need accounting software for my GST filing?

-Question 16: How does online accounting software benefit small business?
+Question 16: How does online accounting software benefit small businesses?